Skip to content

 A collective decision to expand the reserve

 The Cap Roux fishing reserve, one of BiodivEarth’s pilot sites, is evolving.
 In October 2025, the prud’homie General Assembly approved an extension of its boundaries through a collective initiative carried out in close collaboration with the Prud’homie of Saint-Raphaël, whose fishers play a central role in the reserve’s long-term management.
-This development serves a dual purpose: strengthening the protection of marine ecosystems while improving the clarity of the reserve boundaries for all users
+This development serves a dual purpose: strengthening the protection of marine ecosystems while improving the clarity of the reserve boundaries for all users.
+Actions undertaken within the Cap Roux fishing reserve are jointly led by the Municipality of Saint-Raphaël, the Prud’homie of Saint-Raphaël and the marine observatory of the Estérel Côte d’Azur Agglomeration, reflecting a shared commitment to the long-term stewardship of the site.

 A revised perimeter and updated boundaries